watchmanmonitoring/customplugins/README.md

 End-user Friendly Report
 --------------
-At this time, the server keeps a `plugin.rb#L193` which containts a list of end-user friendly statements to describe a failure.
+At this time, the server keeps a `plugin.rb#L193` which contains a list of end-user friendly statements to describe a failure.
 These would be added to the public portion of a ticket.

 PreferencePane visibility